NINE by Mirvac Building D & E: A Community with a Rich History

 Photography by Simon Wood.Building E sitting next to Henderson park.
 Photography by Simon Wood.

-Building E clad in customised orange edge tiles.
+Building E clad in custom terracotta edge panels.

-Photography by Simon Wood.Building E clad in customised orange edge tiles.
+Photography by Simon Wood.Building E clad in custom terracotta edge panels.
 Photography by Simon Wood.

 The Gateway Building as a central part of the precinct.